Calculus Readiness Diagnostic Test

 Any new student with a sufficiently strong mathematics background who wishes to enroll directly in MAT 191 – Calculus I must demonstrate their ability on the diagnostic test, have appropriate precalculus transfer credit, have a high enough score on an AP Calculus Exam, or meet one of the other placement criteria specified at UNCG Mathematics Placement Information.
 Students that make a high enough score on the diagnostic test but not high enough to place directly into MAT 191 may still enroll in MAT 191 as long as they concurrently enroll in the support course MAT 181 – Foundations of Calculus I. Note that all MAT 191 students (even students who have met a prerequisite for MAT 191) are eligible to enroll in the corequisite course MAT 181 for additional support.

 The diagnostic test is administered online in Canvas.
-Once enrolled in the Calculus Readiness Diagnostic Test Canvas Organization, students will have access to a practice test as well as learning modules complete with help videos and links to open source textbooks that align with the various diagnostic test topics.
-Students are strongly encouraged to first take a practice test to see sample questions and to ensure that their computer set-up (browser, internet connection, etc.) is compatible with the diagnostic test.
-Scores on the practice tests are not used for placement purposes.
-Students can take the practice test an unlimited number of times and should take advantage of the practice test and learning modules to prepare for the diagnostic test.
+Once enrolled in the Calculus Readiness Diagnostic Test Canvas Organization, students will have access to learning modules complete with help videos and links to open source textbooks that align with the various diagnostic test topics.
+Students should use the learning modules to prepare for the diagnostic test.

 Based on a student’s score on the diagnostic test, the student will either take Precalculus, Calculus I with support, or Calculus I. Students that score high enough to enroll directly in Calculus I can still take the support course for additional help if they wish.
 Students must take the official diagnostic test before they will be allowed to register for Precalculus — simply registering for the test is not sufficient.
 Students that earn a higher score on the diagnostic test can still choose to take Precalculus their first semester even if they place into Calculus I with or without support; however, such actions should be discussed with an academic advisor.